Let’s walk the city together

 What’s this all about?

-Some walks are playful and light-hearted.
-Others are more reflective or are designed to provoke thought.
-All of them are about presence, connection, and discovering how much is already here, and sometimes what that means, once we start paying attention.
+All of the walks are are about presence, connection, and discovering how much is already here, and, sometimes what that means, once we start paying attention.

-Walking is always central, and “walking” can include walking aids or other ways of moving, depending on what you need.
+Although walking is always central, “walking” is really about how we move through space.
+That might include walking aids or other ways of moving, depending on what you need.

-These regular walks take place in Innsbruck and across Tirol, in German and English, and we offer walks in other locations as we travel, and through occasional collaborations.
+These walks travel with me.
+I am based in Innsbruck and run walks across Tirol in English and German, and I offer walks in other locations across Europe and beyond through travel and collaboration.

 Latest reflections & field notes